 Better Understanding of our Current Collection System

 Changes in the IRC community recycling programs have been considered because the municipalities have struggled to reach the level of success enjoyed in other communities across the state.
 Research related to the discussions also showed prices were much higher than similar communities and programs.
-Hollidaysburg Borough Council voted in late Spring 2017 to continue the current private subscription collection system, putting the issue aside for the immediate future.
+Most recently, Hollidaysburg Borough Council voted in late Spring 2017 to continue the current private subscription collection system, putting the issue aside for the immediate future.

 Resources for IRC Collection Discussions